 ONS is an advanced multi-specialty orthopedic and neurosurgery practice serving patients throughout Fairfield and Westchester Counties and the New York Metropolitan area.
 ONS physicians provide expertise in the full spectrum of musculoskeletal conditions and injuries, sports medicine, minimally invasive orthopedic, spine and brain surgery, joint replacement and trauma.
 For more information, visit www.onsmd.com, or call (203) 869-1145.

 Osteoporosis, a disease that weakens the bones and leads to fractures, affects 28 million Americans and contributes to an estimated 1.5 million bone fractures every year.
 Half of all women older than 65 and one in five men is affected by osteoporosis.
-On Wednesday, October 23, 2013 at 6:30 pm, physicians with ONS and Greenwich Hospital will host a seminar on Osteoporosis: Prevention, Treatment and Management.
-The public is invited to come hear from medical experts what measures may be taken to prevent bone loss or minimize its effects.
-Presenters include Orthopedic Surgeon Steven Hindman, MD, Endocrinologist Ranee Lleva, MD, and Physical Therapist Betsy Kreuter.
-The program takes place in the Noble Conference Center at Greenwich Hospital, 5 Perryridge Road and is free of charge.
-Registration is requested.
+On Wednesday, October 23, 2013 at 6:30 pm, physicians with ONS and Greenwich Hospital hosted a seminar on Osteoporosis: Prevention, Treatment and Management.
+The public was invited to hear from medical experts what measures may be taken to prevent bone loss or minimize its effects.
+Presenters included Orthopedic Surgeon Steven Hindman, MD, Endocrinologist Ranee Lleva, MD, and Physical Therapist Betsy Kreuter.
+The program took place in the Noble Conference Center at Greenwich Hospital, 5 Perryridge Road and was free of charge.
 To register for ONS programs at Greenwich Hospital, please call (203) 863-4277 or (888) 305-9253, or register on-line at www.greenhosp.org.
 For more information on topics related to orthopedics, visit www.onsmd.com

 Speakers: Orthopedic Surgeon Steven Hindman, MD, Endocrinologist Ranee Lleva, MD, and Physical Therapist Betsy Kreuter.
 Wednesday, October 23, 6:30-8 pm